 Ecology's buffer recommendations are based on the assumption that the buffer area is well vegetated with native species appropriate to the ecoregion.
-If the buffer does not consist of native vegetation adequate to provide the necessary protection, then either the buffer area should be planted or the buffer width should be increased (i.e., buffers should not be reduced in exchange for planting them).
-Planting a buffer with sufficient vegetation would only avoid an increase in buffer width.
+If the required buffer area does not consist of native vegetation adequate to provide the necessary protection, then either the buffer area should be planted or the buffer width should be increased (i.e., buffers should not be reduced in exchange for planting them).
+Planting a buffer with sufficient vegetation avoids an increase in buffer width.

 Your CAO will require buffers for activities that impact wetland functions.
-Ecology's current buffer recommendations were first presented in Wetlands in Washington State, Volume 2 (see the July 2018 modified Appendix 8-C (western WA)34 and Appendix 8-D (eastern WA)35 for reference.
-The present document collates the information from Wetlands in Washington State, Volume 2 and Wetland Guidance for CAO Updates (Western Washington and Eastern Washington) (Bunten et al., 2016a and 2016b), and provides further clarification and detail.
+Ecology's current buffer recommendations were first presented in Wetlands in Washington State, Volume 2 (see the July 2018 modified Appendix 8-C [western WA]52 and Appendix 8-D [eastern WA]53 for reference).
+The present document collates the information from Wetlands in Washington State, Volume 2, and Wetland Guidance for CAO Updates (Western Washington and Eastern Washington) (Bunten et al., 2016a and 2016b), and provides further clarification and detail.